Got too many items on your holiday shopping list? Or rather, have you had a lot of unplanned purchases already?

-During the holiday season, there are more temptations to overspend than any time of the year, turning even the stingiest person into a shopaholic.
+There are more temptations to overspend during the holidays than any time of the year, turning even the stingiest person into a shopaholic.
 The urge to splurge on Christmas shopping is so strong, it’s hard to resist.

 Table of Contents